 If you have been issued a Social Security number you must provide it on your application for a U.S. passport.
-If you fail to provide this information, you will encounter a delay in processing and/or denial of your passport application.
+If you fail to provide this information, you will encounter a delay in processing your application.
 If you do not have a Social Security number, you must submit a statement, signed and dated, that includes the phrase, “I declare under penalty of perjury under the laws of the United States of America that the following is true and correct: I have never been issued a Social Security number by the Social Security Administration.”

 Apply for a Passport

-This form is for applicants who:
+This section is for applicants who:

 - Cannot present their last passport (lost or stolen)

-- Have never been issued a U.S. passport
+- Have never been issued a U.S. passport before

 - Hold a passport issued before the age of 16 or more than fifteen years ago